ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 __3.__ Check ssh key based access

-To test whether ssh key based access is functional, then the following log in should work without asking for a password.
+To test whether ssh key based access is functional, the following log in should work without asking for a password.
 However, it may ask for a passphrase if the ssh key pair was created this way.

 ```bash